Frenchtown Board of Education

 1. TEN (10) MONTH

+a.
+Each teacher may individually elect to have ten (10) percent of his monthly salary deducted from his pay.
 These funds shall be paid to the teacher or his estate on the final workday in June, or upon death, or termination of employment, if earlier.

 b.
 A teacher may elect to have a percentage of their monthly salary deducted from their pay and put into a school employee’s federal credit union within 5 working days of their pay date.
 Subject to individual credit union rules, requests for changes in deductions must be received 15 days before the pay date the change is to take effect.
 A maximum of two credit unions will be available to the teachers.